 would be an Ivalue that points to an unsigned character (an 8 bit unsigned value) at memory location 0x1000 (\$1000 for those used to assembly language).
 In this particular form, however, we cannot yet assign a value to the memory location.
-To do this, we must dereference the pointer.
-Dereferencing a pointer specifies the value that is pointed to and not the pointer itself.
-So, to assign the value 0xFF to memory location 0x1000, we would use the following C assignment expression:
+To do this, we must de-reference the pointer.

+De-referencing a pointer specifies the value that is pointed to and not the pointer itself.
+So, to assign the value 0xFF to memory location 0x1000, we would use this C assignment expression:

-(unsigned char ) 0x1000 = 0xFF
+\(unsigned char \) 0x1000 = 0xFF